Suzie Sheehy

-Suzanne Lyn Sheehy is an Australian accelerator physicist who runs research groups at the universities of Oxford and Melbourne, where she is developing new particle accelerators for applications in medicine.
+Suzanne Lyn Sheehy (born 1984) is an Australian accelerator physicist who runs research groups at the universities of Oxford and Melbourne, where she is developing new particle accelerators for applications in medicine.

 Early life and education

 Sheehy was born in Mildura in 1984.
 She moved to Melbourne as a child, and was inspired to study physics at a young age by her teachers at Parkdale Primary and Mentone Girls' Grammar School.
 She completed her undergraduate studies at the University of Melbourne in 2006.
-In 2010 she earned a Doctor of Philosophy from the University of Oxford, where she worked in the John Adams Institute for Accelerator Science.
+In 2010, she earned a Doctor of Philosophy from the University of Oxford, where she worked in the John Adams Institute for Accelerator Science.
 Her DPhil was part of the PAMELA project, focussed on designing non-scaling fixed-field alternating gradient accelerators for charged particle therapy supervised by Kenneth Peach.

 Research and career

 In 2010 Sheehy was awarded a Royal Commission for the Exhibition of 1851 fellowship in high intensity hadron accelerators.
 She was part of the collaboration that achieved the first compact electron accelerator EMMA in 2011.
 She was appointed to a joint position in Intense Hadron Accelerators with the University of Oxford and Science and Technology Facilities Council (STFC) in 2015, and is now a Royal Society University Research Fellow at the University of Oxford.